 Outcome variables, or the "dependent" variables, used in the Indices model equations are of two types: student-level and school-level.
 Student-level variables have values for each student and are modeled as dependent on a number of "predictor" or "independent" variables, which are described in the Equations section of this manual.
 School-level variables are computed across all students in the school, and are generally represented by percentages.
-The current-year variable is modeled as dependent on the prior two years' statistics, so that emphasis is on continuous improvement (an "upward trend") relative to other district schools.
-In the lists below, school-level variables are marked with an asterisk ().
+The current-year variable is modeled as dependent on the prior two years' statistics, so that emphasis is on continuous improvement (an "upward trend") relative to other schools in the Dallas ISD.
+In lists below, school-level variables are marked with an asterisk ().
 All others are student-level variables.

-For 2012-13, the following are outcome variables used in the computation of SEIs:
+For 2013-14, the following are outcome variables used in the computation of SEIs: